KengXIII/TaskGo/README.md

 After the task is being created, our taskform gathers information (user's name, deadline, task name, notification settings) and pass it through axios to our backend's URL.
 From there, our backend schedules the task days before the deadline with the ready email template, to the recipient's email address.
 Should the task before completed ahead of schedule, TaskGo sends a request to cancel the cron job, hence no email will be send.

 ### Interval Tasks
-TaskGo packages interval tasks into a 3-step process;
+TaskGo packages interval tasks into a 3-step process:

 1. Create the 1st instance
 2. Schedule the email notification for the 1st instance